Link switches to other language version

 Besides parties, Wuppertal also offers a lot of enriching experiences.
 The Tanztheater Wuppertal, an artistic marriage of dance and theatre founded by dancer and choreographer Pina Bausch, is well established.
 As are the Schauspielhaus, a Wuppertal theatre, and the Von der Heydt-Museum.
 The culture and feel of the city are often compared to Berlin, with some describing Wuppertal as more independent and less “pretentiously cool”.

-A brand-new site worth seeing is the OpenAir Museum, which will display murals by international street artists, created in the city, to convey the local identity.
+A newish site worth seeing is the OpenAir Museum, which displays murals by international street artists, created in the city, to convey the local identity.

 Life in Wuppertal